 Madeline J. Bass.
 “Racist Discourse, Social Inequality, and Epidemics.”
 Oromo Studies Association Mid-Year Conference, 16 May 2020.

 Naiara Rodríguez Peña.
 “Getting Support Through Migration: Overcoming the (Hetero)Sexualization of Migrant Networks.”
-8 September 2020.
+SOAS: Contested Boundaries and the Boundaries of Contestation, 8 September 2020.

 Peter Teunissen.
 “Corridors of Expulsion.”
 Postcoloniality and Forced Migration, 11-13 December 2019, Aalborg, Denmark.

 Peter Teunissen.
 “Postcolonial configuration of EUropean deportation regimes: epistemologies of deportation studies.”
 Why and how should we research the deportation of foreigners?
 Epistemological, methodological and ethical issues in deportation studies: 3-4 September 2020, Wolverhampton (online).

 Other Publications, Lectures, Interviews, and Courses